(Compiled by Dawn Bramer-Revised August 2016)

 In the field of entertainment and media, Meopham also has connections.
 On the 10th March 1936 Harry Price, the famous psychic researcher, made the first "live" broadcast investigation into a haunting from Dean Manor.
 During the opening scene featuring a cricket match, Meopham Windmill appeared in an episode of The Prisoner filmed in 1967 titled The Girl Who Was Death.
 Cherry Hay Inn, one of Meopham's pubs of the past, was used as the setting for some of the scenes in Russell Thorndike's Dr Syn novels.
 The comedy actor and TV game show host, Hughie Green (1920-1997) grew up in Meopham and the acclaimed actor and sports car enthusiast, Michael Gambon, currently lives here.
 The latter's son Fergus is a regular 'expert' on the Antiques Roadshow on television.The Irish born film director Brian Desmond Hurst (1895-1986),responsible for over 30 films as director, lived in the 50s at Barncote Cottage in Harvel where he entertained many celebrity visitors.
 The property was then occupied by the actor Donald Gray (1914-1978).
 A long term resident of Meopham and former chairman of the Parish Council, John Palfreyman, was a great lover of Jazz and was instrumental in establishing Jazz at Meopham School.
 He organised 50 Jazz concerts in the 1980s, raising thousands of pounds for charity.
 His memorial service was featured on the BBC News and involved a New Orleans-style Jazz band leading a 200-strong procession between the School and St. John's.

-It will be interesting to watch the careers of young people from Meopham who have only recently launched their careers such as the media producer Alex Hryniewicz who was part of a team that won a BAFTA in the interactivity category in 2009, the TV presenter Laura Hamilton (Dancing on Ice, A Place in the Sun, Beat my Build), award winning animator Lucy Izzard, and actor Steve Butler who has recently branched out into publishing with his "Wrong Pong" series of children's books.
+It will be interesting to watch the careers of young people from Meopham who have only recently launched their careers such as the media producer Alex Hryniewicz who was part of a team that won a BAFTA in the interactivity category in 2009 and was announced as a 2015 Broadcast International Rising Star.
+The TV presenter Laura Hamilton (Dancing on Ice, A Place in the Sun, Beat my Build), award winning animator Lucy Izzard, and actor Steve Butler who has recently branched out into publishing with his "Wrong Pong", Dennis the Menace' and 'Odd Bods' series of children's books.
 Fictional Lords Meopham have appeared in the works of Jane Austen (A New Beginning) and Captain Harry Graham (Lord Bellinger: an autography).
 Infamous, rather than famous, the cross-dresser, fascist and perjuror, Lillias Irma Valerie Arkell Smith (nee Barker 1895-1960) lived for a time at a stables in Meopham.
 While in Kent she met and married her first husband Lieutenant Harold Arkell Smith in 1918.
 From 1923 she began five years of successfully masquerading as a male war hero Sir Victor Barker DSO (Oxford Dictionary of National Biography).

 Other Individuals and Families

 Over the years many individuals and families have made unique and extensive contributions to the life of the Parish.
 Victor Mackley was the proprietor of "Mackley Stores" which is now Kings Estate Agents near Meopham Station.
 His proud boast was "Enquire within for everything" a fairly accurate description of what was available.
 He was a very genial man and ran the shop from 1922 to 1970, when it closed to become an off-licence under Barry Friend and later his father Bill.
 Bill Friend formerly had a fish shop on Camer Parade and was the licensee of the Railway Tavern until 1973.
 His advertising claim was "Whisky specialist" and at the peak he was able to offer as many as 150 brands.
 The longest trading business in Culverstone was Cook's stores.
 The family's activities spanned building, cycle repairs and maintenance, audio equipment, vehicle repairs and petrol sales, and haulage.
 From 1953 to 2004 their activities were run from the large hardware and mechanical maintenance store on Wrotham Road, which has since been demolished to make way for the supermarket.
 The family retains a lawn-mower repair business.
+More recently, in 2014, Coline and Alan Hargreave celebrated the 50th anniversary of their family business, the Spar in Camer Parade, with a family fund day.
+Regular participants in classic and vintage vehcile events, Colin Durham (1933-2015) served the parish not only as driver and mechanic of the community bus but also carried out general maintenance activities in the area for twenty five years.
 The contribution of the Bugg family to cricket and the Cricketers Inn, where they were publicans, has spanned over a century (1766-1895).
 From at least 1753 to 1804 the family also had the George Inn.

 The children of Meopham have been well served by a series of dedicated staff.
 Both Meopham and Culverstone primary schools have had three headteachers that have served for more than 20 years: Mr Whail (1878-1902), Mr Percy Carrington Windo (1902-1934) and Mr Frank Strand (1934-1966) at Meopham; Mrs Jeal (1914-1944), Miss Randell (1944-1966) and Mr Dibble (1966-1987) at Culverstone.
 Mr Windo was very talented at handicrafts and drawing and the pupils craftwork reached a high standard.
 He also served as Parish Clerk.
 During the 1940s Mr Strand was a regular member of Meopham Cricket X1 and for many years he was a Parish Councillor and was Parish Council Chairman from 1959 to 1961.
 Strand Close is named after Mr Strand and his wife, who was also a school teacher.